 Please excuse me for returning to folk music, but it was a major inspiration for composers throughout central and east Europe, like Bartók.
 Along with pioneers like František Sušil and František Bartoš, Janáček collected Moravian folk culture keenly, long before Kundera dissected the way it was distorted under Communist rule.

-In my overview of musical cultures of east Europe I neglected Polish, Czech, and Slovak traditions—projects for another time.
+As well as my overview of musical cultures of east Europe I introduced Polish folk music here; Czech and Slovak traditions are projects for another time.
 Many of those features that Service notes—the use of cells, jump-cuts, shuffling—must relate to Janáček’s background exploring the rhythms and textures of peasant life.

 Again, the Rough Guide to world music makes a starting point, under “Czech and Slovak republics”.
 Janáček’s own recordings have been reissued on the CD